mormidon/mormidon/README.md

 - 👋 Hi, I’m Alex
-- 👀 I’m interested in learning stuff
-- 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on anywhere/anytime
 - 📫 How to reach me anorman@catalyte.io